rems-project/lem/doc/own_lem_files.md

     let inline isEmptyList l = (l = [])

-It is an as simple, straightforward definition, that you might want to generate special target definitions for it.
+It is a simple, straightforward definition, that you might not want to generate special target definitions for.
 An `inline` definition allows using the function `isEmptyList` in Lem.
 It is also used in the HTML, Latex, Identity and Refactoring backends.
 All other backends replace it with the right hand side though.
 So, Lem would not define HOL4 function for `isEmptyList`, but replace every occurrence of it with the definition.

 In order to allow this inlining, the definition has to be simple.
 Arguments are just allowed to be variables and inlined definition may not be recursive.
 Moreover, they may not have any type-class constraints attached.